What we can recycle

 Things you can't recycle:

-No thanks - all these items should be placed in the REFUSE bin.
+No thanks - all these items should be placed in your grey lidded REFUSE bin.

 To find out how to dispose of any item please view Recycle for West Sussex's Recycling A to Z.